quantum-nanoelectronics/QuantumTransport.jl/docs/src/materials.md

 # materials.jl

-This module contains functions for computing hopping terms and other material-specific properties.
+This file contains functions for computing hopping terms and other material-specific properties.

 ## Tutorial